kjlubick/fb-contrib-eclipse-quick-fixes/README.md

 ##Simultaneous Quickfixes##
 Do you have many bugs detected with a quickfix?
 The base FindBugs plugin supports multiple fixes simultaneously:
 ![multiple-quickfixes](https://cloud.githubusercontent.com/assets/6819944/4324949/7e882a7c-3f5f-11e4-9170-bac5b24c2dbc.gif)

-##Installing the plugin##
-This project isn't quite ready for release yet.
-But, if you really want, check out one of the [pre-releases](https://github.com/kjlubick/fb-contrib-eclipse-quick-fixes/releases).
-This works for Eclipse 3.6+.

-1. Extract both the fb-contrib-quick-fixes-eclipse-0.X.Y.zip and the findbugs-eclipse-plugin-3.0.1.zip to their own folders.
-2. Open Eclipse.
-Navigate to Help>Install New Software.
-Add a repository, select Local and then navigate to the site folders that were extracted.
-Install the FindBugs plugin and then the fb-contrib plugin, restarting in between.

 ##Setting up the project for development##
 1. Download/install [Eclipse](https://www.eclipse.org/home/index.php), ideally 4.3 (Kepler) or newer.
 The Eclipse for RCP and RAP Developers will work fine.